Equity & Inclusion Committee

-- Increase knowledge among those in the clinical program of the impact that culture, race, ethnicity, and other aspects of identity can have on mental health and one’s interaction with mental health care services.
+- Increase knowledge among those in the clinical program (e.g., students, faculty, staff) of how intersecting identities (e.g., culture, race, gender, ethnicity, sexuality) can impact mental health on individual and systemic levels.

-- Identify ways in which the clinical psychology program can best serve diversity-related training goals, and create partnerships with the faculty to work toward reaching these goals.
+- Identify ways in which the clinical psychology program can best serve diversity, equity, and inclusion-related training goals, and create partnerships between students and faculty to work toward reaching these goals.

 Events and Initiatives